hbashton/spotify-ripper/README.md

 $ pyenv rehash
 ```

-Download an application key file `spotify_appkey.key` from `https://devaccount.spotify.com/my-account/keys/` (requires a Spotify Premium Account) and copy to `spotify-ripper` directory.
+Download an application key file `spotify_appkey.key` from `https://devaccount.spotify.com/my-account/keys/` (requires a Spotify Premium Account) and move to the `spotify-ripper` directory.

 ### Ubuntu/Debian